amarantha-k/cbas/_drafts/primer-beer.md

     WHERE b.brewery_id = "kona_brewing"
     ORDER BY meta(b).id;

-The result of this query will be a list of the following seven beers:
+The result of this query is a list of the following seven beers:

     [ {
         "id": "kona_brewing-black_sand_porter",